ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

 to either the CLI or to the API.

-For more information on checking the current value of `max_connections`, see the [Managing MySQL Connections](/docs/databases-for-mysql?topic=databases-for-mysql-managing-mysql-connections) documentation.
+For more information, see the [Managing MySQL Connections](/docs/databases-for-mysql?topic=databases-for-mysql-managing-mysql-connections) documentation.

 ## Using the CLI
 {: #using-cli}